An unprecedented outbreak with devastating effects.

 Right now, the UK is experiencing an unprecedented outbreak of Avian Flu which has already killed thousands of wild birds.

-The Solway Firth, on the border between England and Scotland, is currently the worst affected area, with 3-4000 barnacle geese dying so far this winter.
-This is around 10% of the population that migrates there annually from their breeding ground in Svalbard in arctic Norway.
+The Solway Firth, on the border between England and Scotland, is currently one of the worst affected areas, with over 4000 barnacle geese dying so far this winter.
+Estimates suggest that this could be around 20% of the population that migrates there annually from their breeding ground in Svalbard in arctic Norway.

 Geese have been observed falling from the sky in distress, and lines of dead birds are washing up on the beach after they perish while roosting out on the mudflats.